KarelCan/KarelCan/README.md

 - 👋 Hi, I’m @KarelCan
 - 👀 I’ve studied Sales and Marketing, but I got more and more interested in programming starting somewhere in June 2021.
 - 📚 I've gone through two of FreeCodeCamp's 300 hour courses: "Responsive Web Development" and "Javascript Datastructures"
-- 🌱 I’m currently learning Angular.
+- 🌱 I’m currently working as a Junior Front End developer with Angular in Dynaway.